 A Snake in Your Amazing Blades

 Amazing Blades Landscaping specializes in making the outside of your home or commercial property look and feel perfect.
 But being outdoors sometimes means you have to share your perfect little piece of South Carolina paradise with some not so savory reptiles.
-We mean of course of our very helpful, slightly slithery, and sometimes dangerous friend... the Snake.
+We mean of course our very helpful, slightly slithery, and sometimes dangerous friend... the Snake.
 This time of year it is not uncommon for you to find those sneaky little reptiles curled up in the corner of your yard, and we are often asked, "What should I do when I see a snake?"
-Amazing Blades Landscaping would like to offer some useful information and tips on what to do when you find a snake your Amazing Blades.
+Amazing Blades Landscaping would like to offer some useful information and tips on what to do when you find a snake in your Amazing Blades.

 Wait...
 Snakes are a Good Thing?

 First, it is important to understand that that snakes are not only a beneficial creature, but seeing one in your yard is usually a sign of a healthy environment.
 Snakes hunt disease carrying insects and small rodents that can cause huge amounts of property damage.
 So even if seeing a snake makes you want to run inside, having one campout in your yard for a little while could be beneficial for both of you.